cbeggs615/61040-portfolio/assignments/assignment2.md

      &nbsp;&nbsp;&nbsp;
      Request.response(keyStatsData)<br>

+**sync**  editKeyStatsAdd<br>
+**when**
+     Request.editKeyStats(user, sportName, statToAdd: Stat): <br>
+     **then** <br>
+     &nbsp;&nbsp;&nbsp;
+     SportsStats.addKeyStat(sportName, statToAdd)

+**sync**  editKeyStatsRemove<br>
+**when**
+     Request.editKeyStats(user, sportName, statToRemove: Stat): <br>
+     **then** <br>
+     &nbsp;&nbsp;&nbsp;
+     SportsStats.removeKeyStat(sportName, statToRemove)

 >**Notes**: The concepts together form the foundation for StatsSnap’s three user-facing features.
 PasswordAuth controls access to the app and ensures all information is tied to a specific user identity.
 ItemTracking[User, Item] manages which items (in this case, team stats) each user follows, enabling personalization of the dashboard, stats cards, and calendar.
 SportsStats[Source, Stat, Data] defines sports, their key stats, and data sources; teams inherit their sport’s definitions and maintain up-to-date values.
 This allows StatsShot to show only the essential information relevant for each sport.
 StreamedEvents[Item, URL] links items to scheduled events with access links.
 In StatsSnap, events are games tied to teams, allowing MyTeams Calendar to present a clean, central view of upcoming games and where they can be streamed.
-The teams displayed in the homepage would also include some summary snapshot of even more filtered stats from StatsShot for that team.
+The homepage shows each team with a summary snapshot powered by StatsShot, giving users a quick view of filtered key stats.

-Type parameters are instantiated as follows:
+>Type parameters are instantiated as follows:
- - In ItemTracking[User, Item], User is bound to PasswordAuth users, and Item is instantiated as TeamStats objects from SportsStats.
+ >- In ItemTracking[User, Item], User is bound to PasswordAuth users, and Item is instantiated as TeamStats objects from SportsStats.
-- In SportsStats[Source, Stat, Data], Source refers to an external API or feed (MLB.com, ESPN, etc.), Stat is a defined type (goals, ERA, passing yards, etc.), and Data is the actual recorded value for a stat.
+>- In SportsStats[Source, Stat, Data], Source refers to an external API or feed (MLB.com, ESPN, etc.), Stat is a defined type (goals, ERA, passing yards, etc.), and Data is the actual recorded value for a stat.
-- In StreamedEvents[Item, URL], Item is again TeamStats, tying games to the teams users follow, and URL is the streaming access link.
+>- In StreamedEvents[Item, URL], Item is again TeamStats, tying games to the teams users follow, and URL is the streaming access link.

-This separation of concerns keeps the design modular while supporting the three main features: MyTeams Dashboard (overview), StatsShot (key stats snapshots), and MyTeams Calendar (upcoming games + streams).
+>This separation of concerns keeps the design modular while supporting the three main features: MyTeams Dashboard (overview), StatsShot (key stats snapshots), and MyTeams Calendar (upcoming games + streams).

 ## UI sketches